Personal consumption expenditures is a measure of national consumer spending. It tells you how much money Americans spend on goods and services.

 The goods category includes two sub-categories.
 Consumer durable goods are long-lasting items, such as cars and washing machines.
 Non-durable goods are items that households use quickly, like groceries and clothing.

-Personal consumption drives almost 70 percent of economic output.
+Personal consumption drives almost 70% of economic output.
 That's measured by gross domestic product.
 Personal consumption is an important economic indicator.
-It’s the main workhorse that drives economic growth.
-For more, see Components of GDP.
+It’s the main workhorse that drives economic growth, making it a key component of GDP.

 What Americans Spend Their Money On

-They spent $2.5 trillion on non-durable goods, such as food, clothing and energy.
-Durable goods totaled $1.5 trillion.
-They spent $600 billion on recreational goods, mostly consumer electronics.
-They spent $400 billion each on automobiles and furniture.
+Americans spent more than one-third of expenditures on goods.
+They spent $3 trillion on non-durable goods, such as food, clothing, and energy.
+Durable goods totaled $1.8 trillion.
+They spent $569 billion on recreational goods, mostly consumer electronics.
+They spent $541 billion on automobiles and $406 billion on furniture.
 Here are the details: